Controlling Federal Income Tax Withholding

 Many war tax resisters file returns; others do not.
 The decision whether to file a return is a personal one.
 See Practical WTR #2: To File or Not To File an Income Tax Return for more information.
 Here are a few factors regarding W-4 forms.

-Showing a significant amount of taxes due on a 1040 filed with the IRS may trigger a request by the IRS to see the corresponding W-4.
-It is possible that salaried war tax resisters who file returns are more likely to have their employers instructed to reject their W-4 forms with the added possibility of being assessed the $500 civil penalty for a false W-4 (the latter is rare).
+Showing a significant amount of taxes due on a 1040 filed with the IRS may trigger a request by the IRS to see the cor-responding W-4.
+Salaried war tax resisters who file returns might be more likely to have their employers instructed to reject their W-4 forms with the added possibility of being assessed the $500 civil penalty for a false W-4 (the latter is rare).

 On the other hand, a number of war tax resisters in salaried jobs accept withholding but make the choice not to file a re-turn with the IRS.
 It is advisable to fill out a tax form each year in part to make sure there is no refund due.
 If the desire is to refuse to cooperate with war taxation, leaving a refund in the federal coffers guarantees that some of that money will go to war.
-The Affordable Care Act (ACA) has forced more people to file in order to offer proof of health coverage and receive the subsidy, but the ACA can also offer another way to reduce taxable income and end up with a refund.
+Calculate your taxes with any credits and deductions to be sure that you do not end up giving the government money you intended to resist.

 This publication explains the methods used by salaried employees to control withholding so that they are in a position to refuse to pay for war.
 Too often war tax resistance counselors hear salaried employees say, “I can’t resist; the money is taken out of my paycheck automatically.”
 However, unlike in other countries, the employee in the United States submits the information to their employer that sets the rate at which taxes are taken out of (withheld from) their paycheck.